Lunar Pro

 Sensor Mode

-Use an external Ambient Light Sensor to adapt your monitors.
+Use an Ambient Light Sensor to adapt your monitors.

-Lunar can read the ambient light using an external sensor that can be either wireless or connected through USB.
+On Intel and on devices without an ALS (e.g. Mac Mini, Mac Studio etc.) Lunar can also read the ambient light from an external sensor that can be connected wirelessly through the network.

 To read about how you can make your own ambient light sensor for Lunar, check this page: DIY Ambient Light Sensor